javitausia/CalValWaves/README.md

 - Hincast: Different hindcasts are open to users.
 In this work, we have used both CSIRO and ERA5, but we have finally decided CSIRO is the most suitable for the purpose of the global project.
 Both hidcasts can be downloaded online.

 - Satellite: IMOS satellite data has been used and it can be downloaded from the AODN (Australian Ocean Data Network) website: https://portal.aodn.org.au/.
-The next figure explains the steps to follow to correctly dowload the data:
+The next figure explains the steps to follow to correctly dowload the data, be very careful with the option selected, as it must be the one shown in the photo below, which is "IMOS - SRS Surface Waves Sub-Facility - altimeter wave/wind" that could appear not in the first page of the website.

 ![](https://github.com/javitausia/CalValWaves/blob/master/data/satellite/steps.png)
 <img src="https://github.com/javitausia/CalValWaves/blob/master/data/satellite/steps.png" width="10">

 After clicking donwload .txt file and checking everything is correct, you can download the netCDFs files using `cd` to move to the folder where you want to store the data and then running the command `wget - i IMOS... .txt`.
 Finally, join the files using [join satellite](/data/satellite/extract_satellite.py).

-### More detailed information could be updated regarding the acquisition of the data.
+### More detailed information could be updated regarding the acquisition of the data (buoy and wave reanalysis (hindcast)).

 ## 3. Main contents